 Lastly, the employer must not have workers in C.I.G. having a qualification corresponding to that with which the non-EU worker is to be hired.

-4. Timing and procedure for the release of the Italian Blue Card
+Italy Blue Card: Timing and procedure for the release

-From the time of application, the relevant nulla osta is issued after at least 90 days fby the Italian Authorities.
+From the time of application, the relevant nulla osta is issued after at least 90 days by the Italian Authorities.

 Subsequently, the foreigner can apply for a visa for subordinate work at the Italian Consulate or Embassy in the Country of residency.